InfiniteRain/react-native-mecab/README.md

 MeCab requires some dictionary files to work.
 This module supports multiple dictionaries at the same time.
 Each dictionary has to be installed in a unique directory (dictionary directory) in the application's assets (on iOS the directory needs to be added to Copy Bundle Resources).

-This repository provides an [already-compiled IPADic](#) for download.
+This repository provides an [already-compiled IPADic](https://github.com/InfiniteRain/react-native-mecab/releases) for download.
 IPADic is one of the most widely used dictionaries for MeCab.
 If you don't know which dictionary to choose, IPADic is a decent choice.

 #### Preparing the dictionary files

-1. Download or compile the dictionary of choice ([click here to download a pre-compiled version of IPADic](#)).
+1. Download or compile the dictionary of choice ([click here to download a pre-compiled version of IPADic](https://github.com/InfiniteRain/react-native-mecab/releases)).
-2. The following dictionary files should be present in a dictionary directory: `char.bin`, `dicrc`, `left-id.def`, `matrix.bin`, `pos-id.def`, `rewrite.def`, `right-id.def`, `sys.dic`, `unk.dic`.
+2. The following dictionary files should be present in the dictionary directory: `char.bin`, `dicrc`, `left-id.def`, `matrix.bin`, `pos-id.def`, `rewrite.def`, `right-id.def`, `sys.dic`, `unk.dic`.

 #### Installing the dictionary on Android